neilcoles/docs/notes.md

 | `GET`  | `/api/header`    | (OPTIONAL) Serves the site header as a snippet of HTML that can be inserted into any page                                                                                                                                |
 | `GET`  | `/api/footer`    | (OPTIONAL) Serves the site header as a snippet of HTML that can be inserted into any page                                                                                                                                |

-# Signed URLs technical implementation
+# Signed URLs Technical Implementation

-In order to grant access to M3 content the partner site must generate a Json Web Token (JWT) which is added to the query string of a url.
+In order to grant access to M3 content the partner site must generate a JSON Web Token (JWT) which is added to the query string of a url.

 M3 will provide the url and secret key to partner.

-The token consists of an expiry date (recommended expiry times will be confirmed by M3), and a simple JSON object containing as a minimum a user id.
-Extra info can be passed for reporting purposes, this will be agreed according to needs of the specific partner integration.
+The token consists of an expiry date (recommended token lifespan will be confirmed by M3), and a simple JSON object containing as a minimum a unique user id.
+Extra information can be passed for reporting purposes, this will be agreed according to the needs of the specific partner integration.

 Below shows how this can be acheived in Javascript (specifically NodeJS).
 M3 can provide examples for most of the main programming languages if needed.